How to Replace Your Naturalization Certificate (and What It Costs)

 • If you have legally changed your gender after the original naturalization certificate was issued to you

-Form N-565, Application for Replacement Naturalization/Citizenship Document, is used to apply to U.S. Citizenship and Immigration Services (USCIS) for a replacement of your Naturalization Certificate.
+Form N-565, Application for Replacement Naturalization/Citizenship Document, is used to apply to USCIS for a replacement of your Naturalization Certificate.
 You will need to submit your Form N-565 with supporting documents to justify the reason you are requesting a replacement.
+There will be a standard paper filing fee of $555 for your N-565 application.

-NOTE: Form N-565 is strictly used for re-issuing citizenship certificates to those who have already been granted citizenship.
-Do not make the mistake of using it for a new citizenship application either as a lawful permanent resident seeking naturalization or a citizen requesting an original certificate.
-Forms N-400 and N-600 are for those two purposes respectively.
+NOTE: Form N-565 is strictly used for reissuing citizenship certificates to those who have already been granted citizenship.
+Do not make the mistake of using it for a new citizenship application, either as a lawful permanent resident seeking naturalization or a citizen requesting an original certificate.
+Forms N-400 and N-600 are for those two purposes, respectively.

-How to Apply for Naturalization Certificate Replacement
+How to Apply for a Naturalization Certificate Replacement

 • Online Application

-• Submission by Mail (paper)
+• Mail (paper)

 How to File Form N-565 Online

-• Checking of the status of your case
+5. Track the status of your case

 How to File Form N-565 by Mail